 - Balance issues and social withdrawal

-Despite her naturally resilient personality, the post-concussion symptoms made daily life difficult.
+Despite her naturally resilient personality, the post-concussion symptoms made everyday life challenging.

 The Approach: Using Light to Support Brain Function

-In April 2024, I.T. began using the Neuradiant 1070, a tPBM device that delivers near-infrared light (1070 nm wavelength) to the brain.
-This light supports cellular energy and regulation by stimulating mitochondrial function.
+In April 2024, Client X began using the Neuradiant 1070, a tPBM device that delivers near-infrared light (1070 nm wavelength) to the brain.
+This light supports cellular energy and regulation by stimulating mitochondrial function, reducing inflammation, and promoting neurogenesis in the brain..

-She used a qEEG based clinical protocol on the device twice daily for 7 months, occasionally adding a third session during periods of heightened anxiety.
-Alongside this, she participated in biweekly counseling and used self-regulation tools like breathing exercises and occasional PEMF support ad hoc.
+A qEEG-based clinical protocol was used on the device twice daily on the device for seven months, with the addition of a third session in times of increased anxiety.
+To support this, Client X conducted biweekly counselling and employed self-regulation tools such as breathing exercises and PEMF support as needed.

 A Measured Shift: What Changed

-Throughout her journey, I.T. tracked her experience with brain maps (qEEG), anxiety and depression questionnaires, and clinical feedback.
+Throughout her journey, Client X tracked her experience with brain maps (qEEG), anxiety and depression questionnaires, and clinical feedback.
 Here’s what evolved:

 Brain Activity